There seems to be something magical about smoothies when it comes to boosting your fertility.

 While it’s true that crafting a smoothie is not as tricky as other culinary activities in the kitchen, there are certainly some pitfalls you should avoid when it comes to making a smoothie that supports your fertility.

-Fertility Smoothie Pitfall #1: Too much high-glycemic fruits.
+Fertility Smoothie Pitfall #1: Too many high-glycemic fruits.

 Oftentimes when it comes to smoothies, we think of fruit and LOTS of it.
 And although fruits are rich in nutrients our bodies need, fruits with a high-glycemic load are more likely to create spikes in our blood sugar.